Texas Music Educators Association: List of Texas All-State Groups

+Honor Ensembles

+Every year, orchestras and bands across Texas have the opportunity to submit recordings of orchestral pieces to TMEA in the hopes of receiving the honor of being the TMEA Honor Orchestra or Band for that year.
+The winning orchestra or band will get to perform at the annual TMEA Convention in February.
+If an orchestra or band has won the title for the current year, they are forbidden from competing in the same category for the following year.

 Clinic/Convention

 TMEA hosts an annual convention in San Antonio during the month of February.
 The convention's main attractions are workshops that qualify as continuing education credit for music teachers, an exhibition show for the music industry and concerts by many honor and invited groups.
 Concerts performed by the All-State groups provide a finale for the convention.

 Southwestern Musician

 Southwestern Musician is an official publication of TMEA.
 Content includes various articles on music education and information about TMEA events and operations.
 Nine issues are published during the school year.